reka340/HandtrackingPresentation/README.md

   configurable colour and width).
 - Undo (Ctrl+Z), redo (Ctrl+Y), clear current slide.
 - **Closed fist** also undoes the last stroke (half-second hold).
+- Export an annotated copy of the loaded PDF (Ctrl+S) — strokes are burned in as vector overlays so the page content keeps its original quality.
 - Slide-thumbnail sidebar.
 - Presentation timer (start / pause / resume), full-screen mode (F11).
 - Settings dialog: camera index, detection and tracking confidence,